 The virt-manager application is a desktop user interface for managing virtual machines through libvirt.
 It primarily targets KVM VMs but also manages Xen and LXC (Linux containers).
 It presents a summary view of running domains, their live performance, and resource utilization statistics.
 Wizards enable the creation of new domains, configuration, and adjustment of a domain’s resource allocation and virtual hardware.

-First, to install QEMU and KVM (and virt-manager too) on latest Ubuntu versions (18.04 and 18.10) you need to perform this command on a terminal emulator:
+First, to install QEMU and KVM (and virt-manager too) on the latest Ubuntu versions (both LTS or not) you need to perform this command on a terminal emulator:

 $ sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virt-manager

 Remember, QEMU emulates everything, including the CPU, so it is slower than the host system.
 Hardware acceleration will not be as effective for a software OS emulator.
 Nevertheless, it is a pretty good way of testing a distribution, without having to repartition your drive or set up new hardware.
-Anyway, with latest Intel Core CPUs and AMD Ryzen CPUs, the performance is really incredible and you will not find issue using several different virtual machines, but don’t forget to have enough RAM on board.
+Anyway, with the latest Intel Core CPUs and AMD Ryzen CPUs, the performance is really incredible and you will not find issues using several different virtual machines, but don’t forget to have enough RAM onboard.

 Create a folder in your HOST machine that you would like to share between HOST and GUEST.
 So in a terminal: